top of page

 Representative Lee supports:

-• transparency in drug prices
+Transparency in drug prices

-• middle class tax relief
+Middle class tax relief

-• access and opportunity for all.
+Access and opportunity for all.

-• Improvements to our education system
+Improvements to our education system

-• honoring our promises to veterans
+Honoring our promises to veterans

 POLITICS IN NEVADA

 Nevada remains a purple state that is seen as in play for both parties.
-Given the likelihood that Nevada will be a key Presidential battleground state in 2024 and the fact that Democratic Senator Jacky Rosen is also on the ballot, Nevada will be at the epicenter of national politics.
+Given the likelihood that Nevada will be a key Presidential battleground state in 2024 + the fact that Democratic Senator Jacky Rosen is also on the ballot, Nevada will be at the epicenter of national politics.

 Nevada 03 has long been considered one of the most competitive districts, even after the most recent redistricting gave Democrats a greater voter registration edge there.
 While there is no current declared Republican candidate, Rep. Lee’s 2024 race will likely draw significant spending from outside groups since Republicans view the district as a prime flip opportunity.